 Each state has its own requirements and stipulations.

 - West Virginia: If you are under 19 years of age and have either a high school diploma or GED, you’re eligible for free tuition at one of the three Community College of Rhode Island campuses.
-You must maintain a 2.5 GPA and be enrolled full time.
+You must maintain at least a 2.5 GPA and be enrolled full time.

 - Minnesota: You must have a high school diploma or GED from Minnesota.
 Your family income must be $90K or less.
 And you’ll need to be enrolled in one of the “approved” programs such as nursing or accounting.

-- Oregon: If you’re a recent graduate from an Oregon high school and have a cumulative GPA of 2.5, or if you have your GED, you could be eligible for free college.
+- Oregon: If you’re a recent graduate from an Oregon high school and have a cumulative GPA of at least a 2.5, or if you have your GED, you could be eligible for free college.
 A main determining factor is if your estimated family contribution is $20K or less, which you’ll know when you fill out a Free Application for Federal Student Aid (FAFSA).

 - Nevada: Nevada students must complete 20 hours of community service, and apply for the free college through the FAFSA system.